Current Campaigns | Who We Are |

 → See the three independent lab reports.

-→ Read our February 11 and November 10, 2025 press releases about our lawsuits over Cornell’s Meinig Fieldhouse and Game Farm Road fields.
+→ Read our February 11 and November 10, 2025 press releases regarding Cornell’s Meinig Fieldhouse and Game Farm Road fields.

-→ Watch our April 2024 webinar on the toxic lifecycle of synthetic turf (300+ registrants, six expert panelists).
+→ Watch our April 2024 webinar on the toxic lifecycle of plastic turf (300+ registrants, six expert panelists).

 Who We Are